Why It Matters

 Medicaid provides free or low-cost health coverage to more than 70 million Americans with low income, as well as individuals with disabilities, the vast majority of whom lack access to other affordable health insurance.
 It is a proven, cost-effective coverage platform.

 UnitedHealthcare is dedicated to providing diversified health care products and services to state programs that care for the economically disadvantaged and medically underserved.
-UnitedHealthcare Community & State participates in programs in 31 states plus Washington, D.C., where health plans and care programs are uniquely designed to address the complex needs of the populations they serve, including the chronically ill, those with disabilities, and people with higher-risk medical, behavioral and social conditions.
+UnitedHealthcare Community & State provides diversified health care benefit products and services to 6.4 million Americans in programs uniquely designed to address the complex needs of the populations they serve, including the chronically ill, those with disabilities, and people with higher-risk medical, behavioral and social conditions.